cyberark/identity-sample-java/README.md

 # CyberArk Identity Demo Web App (Angular - Java)
 **Status**: Community

 Acme Inc. is an imaginary company using CyberArk Identity APIs, SDKs, and widgets to secure its web applications.
 This playground application shows all the possible variations that a developer from Acme has at her disposal for this.
-This app uses Java Spring backend and Angular JS frontend.
+This app uses Java Spring backend and Angular frontend.

 Sample App URL - https://identitydemo.acmeinc.com
 > The URL is not a real/public URL.
 It is created using the OpenSSL libraries with Self-Signed SSL option.